Official 5v5 Basketball Rules

 - The ejected player must leave the gym immediately; failure to do so may result in removal from the league and/or a ban from all future leagues.

 - All equipment shall be provided by the League.

 - Tennis shoes are required.
 No sandals, bare feet, or dress shoes.

 - Everplay Sport and Social Club Shirts will be given and must be worn.

 - Basketball size is 29.5."
 To see this size, go here: Official Basketball

-- Team possession will be determined by the home team shooting a (3) point shot from the top of the arc.
+- Team possession will be determined by paper, rock, scissors.
 The team that starts on defense in the 1st half will start with possession of the ball on offense in the 2nd half.